 Are you into birding?

-No no, that was my mom’s favorite bird, and I rarely see them.
+No no, that was my mom’s favourite bird, and I rarely see them.
 When I do see them, it’s her just flying by and saying hello.

 "I’m a practical person in an impractical world." —John Prine